Chocolate Poisoning

 Prevention

-• Keep chocolate out of reach of pets.
+• Keep chocolate in sealed containers out of reach

 References